 “This is a very exciting honor!” said McBride.
 “I would like to thank my many co-authors for their contributions to the paper, as well as the editors and reviewers at IEEE TPS for their support in preparing the paper.
 I hope that this paper serves as a valuable resource to the community for many years to come!”

-The award will be presented to McBride at the 2021 IEEE International Conference on Plasma Science (ICOPS) this September.
+The award will be presented to McBride at the 2021 IEEE Pulsed Power Conference & Symposium on Fusion Engineering this December.